PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 18:07:45
+Last updated: 2024-04-02 18:08:19
-Random Quote: The universe is made of stories, not atoms. - Muriel Rukeyser
+Random Quote: My best friend is the one who brings out the best in me. - Henry Ford